an independent Search Engine for VPSs ranked by price

 # reboot

-The conversion of the VPS root file system from EXT4 to ZFS is complete.
+The conversion of the VPS root filesystem from EXT4 to ZFS is complete, and the VPS will boot into your old installed system as usual.

 Hosting a Minecraft Server: VDS or Laptop?